Our recent survey shows that 69% of sellers think that getting the first conversation is harder than presenting a solution or even closing the deal.

 Top performers and the best sales managers know they don’t just jump right into technical topics and they don’t start assessing prospects’ pain points either.
 No… they take the time to get to know them.

 Remember to show them that you know them and to be interesting you must be interested.

 Before talking, you might start by looking at mutual connections from LinkedIn to open up your sales calls.

 How to Lead Effective Sales Conversations

-Sales Managers and sales leaders should provide sufficient training and upskilling opportunities for the sales reps to ensure effective sales conversations.
+Sales Managers and sales leaders should provide sufficient training and upskilling opportunities for the sales reps to ensure highly effective sales conversations.

-Many conversations fail because the seller talks too much and doesn’t give the prospect a chance to communicate their needs and desires.
+Many conversations fail because the seller talks too much and don’t give the prospect a chance to communicate their needs and desires.
 Other discussions fail because the seller talks too little and depends on the customer to keep the conversation going without adding value and expertise to the pitch.

 Effective sales conversations identify problems in the marketplace and engage their clients with these problems.
 The customer needs to open up about issues they may be perceiving so the seller can present the solution effectively.

 Remember, during a conversation, it’s not about the seller; it’s not even about the product or service; it’s all about the customer.
 Customer success forms a critical part of leading effective sales conversations.
 Without these different skills, your sales activity which leads to sales success will be less than desirable.